themelektaus/tausly/README.md

 There are of course a few limitations, some of which are intentional:
 - `DIM` only can have a maximum of 3 dimensions
-- Importing external resources like *Graphics* or *Audio* is not possible.
+- Importing external resources like *Graphics* or *Sounds* are not possible.
   You have to code everything by yourself by using `SPRITE`, `SONG`, `INSTRUMENT`, and so on...
   But there are some tools like **Image to Tausly**